Aveglia/vAMPirus/helpmeoutsome.md

         3. Clustering statistics

                 In this section of the report, vAMPirus is showing the number of nucleotide- and protein-based OTUs assigned per clustering percentage. vAMPirus clusters ASVs and ASV translations by 24 different clustering percentages between 55-100%.
-The "100% clustering" data point in the "Number of nOTUs per clustering percentage" plot is the number of ASVs, it is important to know that ASV generation and clustering based on 100% is not the same, but we felt the number of ASVs is an important stat to know when comparing to the clustered data.
+The "100% clustering" data point in the "Number of ncASVs per clustering percentage" plot is the number of ASVs, it is important to know that ASV generation and clustering based on 100% is not the same, but we felt the number of ASVs is an important stat to know when comparing to the clustered data.

 NOTE: Most, if not all, plots in vAMPirus reports are interactive meaning you can select and zoom on certain parts of the plot or you can use the legend to remove certain samples.

 ## Output of "--Analyze" - ${working_directory}/results/Analyze

-Depending on which optional arguments you add to your analyses (e.g. --pOTU, --nOTU, skip options), you will have different files produced, here we will go through the output of the full analysis stemming from this launch command:
+Depending on which optional arguments you add to your analyses (e.g. --pcASV, --ncASV, skip options), you will have different files produced, here we will go through the output of the full analysis stemming from this launch command:

-        `nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --nOTU --pOTU`
+        `nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --ncASV --pcASV`

 ### ReadProcessing - ${working_directory}/results/Analyze/ReadProcessing